The story of RPK 500 starts with a T type, chassis: 15066.

 After Nick Portway, the car moved to D.Armstrong and then l’Anson.
 By this time it had become apparent the chassis frame was, in fact, that of a T35 Bugatti.
 L’Anson dismantled the car and the Type 35 was rebuilt around the frame.

 By 1993 the remains of RPK 500 were with Ian Johnstone, which included the distinctive radiator and body, the axles and a chassis.
-The chassis now was a P type LeaF frame, cut off at the rear to take quarter elliptic springs.
-The chassis was P type 13137, originally an Avon Sports Tourer.
-The engine had gone elsewhere.
+The chassis now with the rest of RPK 500 was from a P type LeaF, chassis 13137 (originally an Avon Sports Tourer) frame, cut off at the rear to take quarter elliptic springs.
+The 2LFS engine had gone elsewhere.

-In December 2001, Stuart Pringle of the VSCC asked me to assist in getting a car owned by a VSCC member registered with the DVLA as RPK 500.
-Something I declined to do.
-However, RPK 500 was re-registered with the DVLA in the form it is in now and has been given a build date of 1926 – probably due to the chassis on which it is now built.
+In December 2001, the LFOC was asked me to assist in getting a car registered with the DVLA as RPK 500.
+Something it declined to do.
+Despite this, the car car was registered RPK 500 and given an unlikely build date of 1926.

 Photo: Rod Holt, April 2016, Bicester Heritage.

-In its current guise RPK 500 is the closest thing one could get to building a Frazer-Nash from LeaF parts.
+As far as the LFOC is aware the car currently registered RPK 500 contains no part of the car that previously carried this registration.
+The car is probably the closest thing one could get to building a Frazer-Nash from LeaF parts.
 The chassis frame is almost certainly from a J type.
 However, I am told the number on the frame is 6896.
-I have no record of this number ever having been used by Lea-Francis (although that does not mean they did not do so), and is closest to being part of the range of numbers used for the G type rather than a J type (I would be interested to know the wheelbase).
+There is no record of this number ever having been used by Lea-Francis (although that does not mean they did not do so), and is closest to being part of the range of numbers used for the G type rather than a J type (I would be interested to know the wheelbase).
 Unfortunately, it appears, the number is not stamped in the location used on the G type.
 I do not know the engine number but understand it is a Meadows 4ED put together by Patrick Blakeney-Edwards and gives a genuine 100bhp on the dyno.
 Recently I have been trying to source a close-ratio gearbox for the owner who felt the wide-ratio unit fitted did not suit the characteristics of the engine.
 I do not know what the back-axle is on the car, but am certain it is not from a J type – if one can put 100bhp through a J type back axle with those fat tyres without destroying it I will eat my rather infamous kangaroo-skin hat.

 1938 Lea-Francis Carlton Super Sports